Lie groups and Lie algebras: Maximal root, exponents, Coxeter numbers, dual representations

 \subsection{Representations of complex, real and quaternionic type}

-\begin{definition} An irreducible finite dimensional $\Bbb C$-representation $V$ of a group $G$ or Lie algebra $\g$ is {\bf complex type} when $V\ncong V^*$, {\bf real type} if there is a symmetric isomorphism $V\to V^*$ (i.e., an invariant symmetric inner product of $V$), and {\bf quanternionic type} if there is a skew-symmetric isomorphism $V\to V^*$ (i.e., an invariant skew-symmetric inner product of $V$). \end{definition}
+\begin{definition} An irreducible finite dimensional $\Bbb C$-representation $V$ of a group $G$ or Lie algebra $\g$ is {\bf complex type} when $V\ncong V^*$, {\bf real type} if there is a symmetric isomorphism $V\to V^*$ (i.e., an invariant symmetric inner product on $V$), and {\bf quaternionic type} if there is a skew-symmetric isomorphism $V\to V^*$ (i.e., an invariant skew-symmetric inner product of $V$). \end{definition}

-It is easy to see that any irreducible finite dimensional representation is of exactly one of these three types.
+It is easy to see that any irreducible finite dimensional representation is of exactly one of these three types (check it!).

 \begin{exercise} Let $V$ be an irreducible finite dimensional representation of a finite group $G$.

 (i) Show that ${\rm End}_{\Bbb R G}V$ is $\Bbb C$ for complex type, ${\rm Mat}_2(\Bbb R)$ for real type and the quaternion algebra $\Bbb H$ for quaternionic type.
 This explains the terminology.